anschelburk/nutrient_guide/README.md

 This app uses the `python-decouple` library to manage environment variables, using a local `.env` file which must be configured prior to use.

-After cloning this repository, copy the included `.env_template`, and name the copy `.env`.
+After cloning this repository, copy the included [`.env_template`](.env_template) file in the project directory, and name the copy `.env`.
 You'll find that the file contains a single line:

 ```
 API_KEY =